CNES/cars/docs/source/exploring_the_field/from_satellite_images_to_dsm.rst

 For now, CARS uses an initial input Digital Elevation Model (:term:`DEM`) which is integrated in the stereo-rectification to minimize the disparity intervals to explore.
 Any geotiff file can be used.

-For example, the `SRTM <https://www2.jpl.nasa.gov/srtm/>`_ data corresponding to the processed zone can be used through `otbcli_DownloadSRTMTiles <https://www.orfeo-toolbox.org/CookBook-7.4/Applications/app_DownloadSRTMTiles.html>`_.

 The parameter is ``initial_elevation`` as seen in :ref:`configuration`.